alishafique3/ML_and_DL_Made_Easy/Deep_Learning/PyTorch Training Optimizations using Memory Analysis/Readme.md

     loss.backward()
     optimizer.step()
 ```
-As a result of this change the amount of data being copied from the CPU to the GPU is reduced by 4x and the red eyesore virtually disappears:
+As a result of this change, the memory copy did not change but CPU execution and other time reduce significantly.
+It also increases the GPU Utilization:
 ![4_H2D_u](https://github.com/alishafique3/ML_and_DL_Made_Easy/assets/17300597/3a7158de-859f-4915-bd6d-0e77f98d856a)

-We now stand at a new high of 97.51%(!!)
-GPU utilization and a training speed of 1670 samples per second!
-Let’s see what else we can do.
+This optimization leaves us with 631 samples per second (202 milliseconds for batch size 128).

 ## Optimization #4: Multi-process Data Loading
-Let’s start by applying multi process data loading as described in the tutorial.
+Let’s start by applying multi-process data loading as described in the tutorial.
 Being that the Amazon EC2 p3.2xlarge instance has 8 vCPUs, we set the number of DataLoader workers to 8 for maximum performance:
 ```python
 train_loader = torch.utils.data.DataLoader(train_set, batch_size=128, shuffle=True, num_workers=2)
 ```